subspacecloud/subspace/README.md

 ### 3. Enable Let's Encrypt

 Subspace runs a TLS ("SSL") https server on port 443/tcp.
 It also runs a standard web server on port 80/tcp to redirect clients to the secure server.
-Port 80/tcp is required for Let's Encrypt verification.
+Port 80/tcp is required for LetsEncrypt verification.

 **Requirements**